o3de/o3de.org/content/docs/user-guide/components/reference/atom/directional-light.md

 {{< preview-new >}}

-The **Directional Light** component casts light from from an infinitely distant point in a single direction, similar to sunlight.
+The **Directional Light** component casts light from an infinitely distant point towards a single direction, similar to sunlight.
+This component also supports shadow casting.

 ## Provider ##